kevinfiol/vyce/README.md

 ```

 #### `store.end`
-Calling `end` detach all subscribers from a store.
+Calling `end` will detach all subscribers from a store.

 ```js
 import { store, computed } from 'vyce';